 Just like with hair putty and wax, you’ll rub the product between your palms to warm it up.
 Some experts recommend applying the pomade to the back and sides of your hair first – and then using the remaining product up top.
 Of course, this can differ depending on the exact style you’re trying to achieve.

 Starting with a pea-sized amount of pomade is ideal.
 After all, you can apply more later if necessary.
 Like hair putty, you should start at the roots of your hair and work your way up.
 The consistency of pomade means most of it will remain near the root, but once you do a proper comb through to style, the product should get everywhere and make your hair fairly easy to shape.

 Got Hair Issues?

 One of the most disastrous things that can happen to your ‘do,’ however, is losing your hair.
 You need to take immediate action the moment you notice thinning.
-The HCO1 Pomade from Barber Surgeons Guild contains the BSG Trichoanagenic Factor – packed with ketoconaloze, saw palmetto, caffeine, biotin and other ingredients that can help you attain a fuller-looking head of hair.
+The HCO1 Pomade from Barber Surgeons Guild contains the BSG Trichoanagenic Factor – packed with ketoconazole, saw palmetto, caffeine, biotin, and other ingredients that can help you attain a fuller-looking head of hair.

 You can also find a ton of assistance with hair issues on BSG’s Clinical Grooming Services page.

 By now you’ve hopefully decided whether hair putty, pomade, or wax is right for your style.
 Of course, there are countless brands out there offering innumerable types of each styling aid.
 Just walking down a Wal-Mart aisle featuring these products can make you feel overwhelmed.
 And since you’re not 7 years old anymore, your mama isn’t going to do this for you.